 As Canada is divided into federal, provincial and territorial jurisdictions here is the legislation pertaining to lone workers for The Northwest Territories and Nunavut.

-The Working Alone code of practice provides guidance to employers and workers to ensure the health and safety of employees who work alone.
+They created the Working Alone code of practice which provides guidance to employers and workers to ensure the health and safety of employees who work alone.
 The Code provides a definition and description of working alone, outlines the legislation, and discusses hazard assessment and the development of safe work procedures.

 The areas of legislation that relate to employer’s responsibilities in both the Safety Acts and Health and Safety Regulations are below: